plone/guillotina/docs/source/installation/production.md

 X-VirtualHost-Monster https://example.com/api/
 ```

-Will do a rewrite of the urls.
+will do a rewrite of the URLs.

-Some configuration on nginx :
+Sample configuration on `nginx`:

 ```
     location /api/ {